DevopediaOrg/wikipedia-reader/README.md

 Output files are stored within path `output/` by default.
 However, this can be changed via `-b` option.
 For example, when running on Google Colab, you can change this to store files on your Google Drive space.
 Files with prefix `seed` may not be useful.
 Other files contain the actual content of articles.

+If you already have a list of article titles to crawl, skip seeding.
+Save the article titles into the pending file.
+Delete crawled/discarded/redirected files.
+File names are as in `config.json`.
+Run the command `main.py -r -d {yourdir}`

 # Seeding